apache/cordova-docs/docs/pl/edge/guide/platforms/wp8/plugin.md

----
+* * *

-license: Licensed to the Apache Software Foundation (ASF) under one
-         or more contributor license agreements.
+license: Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for additional information regarding copyright ownership.
 The ASF licenses this file to you under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

            http://www.apache.org/licenses/LICENSE-2.0

          Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations

-         under the License.
+## under the License.
----

 # Windows Phone 8 wtyczki

 Ta sekcja zawiera szczegóły dotyczące sposobu realizacji kodu macierzystego plugin na platformie Windows Phone.
-Przed przeczytaniem, zobacz Plugin rozwoju Przewodnik omówienie struktury wtyczki i jego wspólny interfejs JavaScript.
+Przed przeczytaniem, zobacz Podręcznik rozwoju Plugin omówienie struktury plugin i jego wspólny interfejs JavaScript.
 W tej sekcji w dalszym ciągu wykazują wtyczce *echo* próbki, który komunikuje się z widoku sieci Web Cordova do macierzystego platformy i z powrotem.

 Napisanie wtyczki do Cordova na Windows Phone wymaga zrozumienia podstawowych Cordova w architekturze.
 Cordova-WP8 składa się z `WebBrowser` że gospodarze aplikacji JavaScript kod i zarządza rodzimych wywołań API.
 Można rozszerzyć C# `BaseCommand` klasy ( `WPCordovaClassLib.Cordova.Commands.BaseCommand` ), który pochodzi z większości funkcji należy: